Float Pod Spa Treatment

 Float Pod FAQs

 In a weightless environment, without the distraction of the body or external stimuli, a state of deeper relaxation can be achieved.
-A deeply relaxed body and mind can result in numerous health and wellness benefits including stress relief, muscular tension relief, and the increase of dopamine and endorphin hormone levels.
+A deeply relaxed body and mind can result in numerous health and wellness benefits including stress relief, muscular tension relief, and the increase of endorphin hormone levels.

 How is the float pod cleaned?